Do I dare ask,

 A you,

-who does not have sores all over her face, badly covered up by foundation
+without sores all over your face—badly covered up by foundation—

-who is one, not two or many, confusing the hell out of me
+who is one, not many—confusing the hell out of me—

-who refrains from loudly addressing voices in her head, describing too many details of lived or imagined horrors
+describing too many details of lived or imagined horrors.

-Would you be more at peace if I just endured your behaviour
+Would you be more at ease if I endured your behaviour,

-That all you are looking for is acceptance, to be loved
+All you’re looking for is acceptance—to be loved

 My intolerance